hmrc/grant-ssh-access/README.md

 The process is as follows:
 1. Assume the RoleGrantSSHAccess role for the environment the engineer would like access to.
-    - Use the set of links at the bottom of this document.
+    - Use the set of links below to assume this role.

 | Environment | Account Number | RoleGrantSSHAccess links |
 |-------------|----------------|---------------------|